Lateralus4210/ModdingMC-docs-and-tuts/FabricDocs-1.21-1-Items.md

 }
 ```

-With the textures and equipment model definition present, you should be able to see your armor on entities that wear it:
+With the textures and equipment model definition present, you should be able to see your armor on entities that wear it.

-Custom Item Interactions
+# Custom Item Interactions
 Basic items can only go so far - eventually you will need an item that interacts with the world when it is used.

 There are some key classes you must understand before taking a look at the vanilla item events.

-TypedActionResult
+### ```TypedActionResult```
-For items, the most common TypedActionResult you'll see is for ItemStacks - this class tells the game what to replace the item stack (or not to replace) after the event has occured.
+For items, the most common ```TypedActionResult``` you'll see is for ```ItemStacks``` - this class tells the game what to replace the item stack (or not to replace) after the event has occured.

-If nothing has occured in the event, you should use the TypedActionResult#pass(stack) method where stack is the current item stack.
+If nothing has occured in the event, you should use the ```TypedActionResult#pass(stack)``` method where stack is the current item stack.

 You can get the current item stack by getting the stack in the player's hand.
-Usually events that require a TypedActionResult pass the hand to the event method.
+Usually events that require a ```TypedActionResult``` pass the hand to the event method.

 ```java
 TypedActionResult.pass(user.getStackInHand(hand))